 Skip support gear if you want a quick, simple detector for short walks through light cover.
 A harness can help, but it also adds straps, setup time, and snag points.

-Balance complaints are not just comfort nitpicks.
-They change how long a detector stays enjoyable to use and how carefully it gets swept.
-A coil that feels fine in a quick hold can still tire the arm once repeated motion starts, especially when the setup is large, long, or weighted toward the front.
+Coil balance affects how long a detector remains comfortable and how consistently it can be swept.
+A coil that feels acceptable during a quick lift can still tire the arm once repeated motion starts, especially when the shaft is long or the terrain demands frequent lifting.